Video Game: Castlevania: Circle of the Moon aka: Circle Of The Moon

-Nintendo Hard: Unlike Symphony, Harmony, and Aria, this game is far harder and has less forgiving control physics.
+Unlike Symphony, Harmony, and Aria, this game is far harder and has less forgiving control physics.
 (You can still steer your jumps, but don't expect to be pulling Mario-esque acrobatics and mid-air dodging.

 Spread out save points, lack of an item shop, no After Boss Recovery that's been there in practically every other game in the series and excess of low-contrast projectiles on dark backgrounds really ups the difficulty.
 The game itself is also pretty hard even with lighting.

-Quicksand Box: Well this is a general trope with Metroidvania games; you pretty much need a guide or to religiously check the map or else you'll get lost.
+Quicksand Box: This is a general trope with Metroidvania games; you pretty much need a guide or to religiously check the map or else you'll get lost.
 It's probably most prevalent in this game because you don't get much of a hint on where to go; only a couple times do you get a boss giving you a goal.

 Random Drop: The items and the DSS Cards, the latter of which is the mutant lovechild of this and Guide Dang It.
 In Magician mode, at least, you start with all the cards.